Uniformization of $p$-adic curves via Higgs-de Rham flows: Appendix: Cartier transform and inverse Cartier transform in a special log case

 \section{Appendix: Cartier transform and inverse Cartier transform in a special log case}

 Let $k$ be a perfect field of positive characteristic and $X$ a smooth algebraic variety over $k$.
-Let $D\subset X$ be a simple normal crossing divisor.
+Let $D=\sum_iD_i\subset X$ be a simple normal crossing divisor, where $D_i$ is a smooth irreducible component.
 This gives rise to one of standard examples of the logarithmic structure on $X$ (Example 1.5 (1) \cite{KKa}).
 The aim of this appendix is to provide the Cartier/inverse Cartier transform of Ogus-Vologodsky \cite{OV} in this special log case.
-This result generalizes our previous result \cite{LSZ0} for the case $D=\emptyset$.
-The construction of the inverse Cartier transform also serves as the basis for its lifting to $W_n, n\geq 2$.
+Note the thesis of D. Schepler (see \cite{S}) has treated this issue in a more general log setting.
+In particular, we believe our main result Theorem \ref{equivalence} is really contained in Corollary 4.11 (iii) in \cite{S}.
+Thus, the main point of this appendix is to provide the exponential twisting approach (see \cite{LSZ0} for $D=\emptyset$) to the Cartier/inverse Cartier transform of Ogus-Vologodsky and Schepler in this special log setting.
+Also, the construction of the inverse Cartier transform serves as the basis for its lifting to a truncated Witt ring as sketched in \S 5.
+We acknowledge our referee for pointing out an error in the original formulation of the category $\MIC^0_{\leq n}(X_{\log}/k)$.